Ian0u/ViT_Reimplementation/README.md

 This option is straightforward; however, ensure sufficient compute quota.
 The provided `.ipynb` file defaults to only 5 epochs, which achieves ~70% test accuracy on CIFAR-10 and ~99% on MNIST.
 For optimal results, run for 50 epochs on CIFAR-10 and 10 epochs on MNIST, but this would require more time and compute resources.

 **Steps:**
-1. Download the `.ipynb` file and connect to a GPU.
+1. Download the `ViT.ipynb` file and connect to a GPU.
 2. By default, the global variables will work.
 If you wish to modify settings, then set the following global variables at the top of the script:
    - `mode = 'train'` (set to `'load'` if resuming from a checkpoint).
 Note that if running for the first time, you must set `mode = 'train'`, as your current environment does not have any model checkpoints saved.
    - `dataset = 'CIFAR10'` (or `'MNIST'`)